 Most applications have sensitive data they'd like to keep out of reach from prying eyes.
-It can be something as obvious as passwords and credit card numbers, or something less obvious but equally important, like Stripe authentication tokens.
+It can be something as obvious as passwords and credit card numbers, or something less obvious but equally important, like Stripe API keys.

-Log files are a very common way to expose this information accidentally.
+Exposing this information in log files is a very common way to leak sensitive data accidentally.
 Developers often like to log everything for debugging or troubleshooting purposes.
-Additionally, web application frameworks like Ruby on Rails log a lot of information at various stages of the request lifecycle.
+Additionally, frameworks like Ruby on Rails log a lot of information at various stages of the request lifecycle.
 If you're not careful, it's very easy to leak any sensitive data in the log files.

 Here's an example where the application logs out the user's password along with other information after they complete and submit the user registration form: